mattman2864/Obsidian/Area.md

 ### [[Square]]
 The area of a square is the length of a single side times itself, or $A=s^2$.
 ### [[Rectangle]]
+The area of a rectangle is the length multiplied by the wi